 |Stormwater and flood protection|

 Development contributions must be paid within 30 days of the invoice being issued.
-The Council will act to recover the debt if the developer does not pay the contribution on the terms of the invoice.
+The Council will act to recover the debt if not paid on the terms of the invoice.

-The law also allows the Council to withhold services until the debt is paid such as:
+The law allows the Council to withhold services until the debt is paid, such as:

-The Council has looked to make the development contributions policy as user-friendly as possible and we will continue to make improvements.
+The Council has looked to make the development contributions policy as user-friendly as possible and we continue to look to improve.

-We acknowledge the development contributions can be a complex issue and developers are likely to have questions.
+We acknowledge development contributions can be a complex issue and developers are likely to have questions.

 If you have questions our development contributions team is happy to respond.

 Email us at: firstname.lastname@example.org or phone the Council on 03 941 8999 and ask to speak with the development contributions team.